praisetompane/app_poker/README.md

         - app.py:
             entry point to startup the application
-- tests: test code lives in folder.
+- tests: test code lives in folder. the tests are intentionally separated from production code.
+    - benefits:
+        - tests can run against an installed version after executing `pip install .`.
+        - tests can run against the local copy with an editable install after executing `pip install --edit`.
+        - when using Docker, the entire app_poker folder can be copied without needing to exclude tests, which we don't release to PROD.
+    - more in depth discussion here: https://docs.pytest.org/en/latest/explanation/goodpractices.html#choosing-a-test-layout-import-rules

 - utilities: any useful scripts, such as curl & postman requests, JSON payloads, software installations, etc.

 ## setup instructions: